paul-london/Code-Jam/README.md

 # 🗺️ Park Hopper Routes

 A collaborative project between TripleTen Data Science and Software Engineering students focused on developing an online tool to plan a vacation to United States National Parks based on their starting location.
-The interactive experience also includes featured parks and helpful travel tips.
+The interactive experience also includes an itinerary view, featured parks, and helpful travel tips.

 ## 🌐 Live Demo